AIHubCentral/docs/assets/RVC/Cloud/Applio Kaggle.md

 ‎

 b.
-Verify your acount with a phone number so you can turn on the "internet" option.
+Verify your account with a phone number.
+This is required to enable the "Internet" option in your notebooks, which is necessary for downloading models and dependencies.

  <img src="../kaggle-img/kaggle-phone.png" alt="image" width="575" height="auto">